Everybody loves a good dog walk, rambling through the great American countryside with your best friend in tow.

 They can be playful, especially around children, making them an excellent family pet, however most days they prefer to go on a short walk before finding a comfy spot to nap the day away.

-Another perk of the Italian Greyhounds is that they often considered hypoallergenic, and therefore are suitable for allergy suffers.
+Another perk of the Italian Greyhounds is that they are often considered hypoallergenic, and therefore are suitable for allergy suffers.

 3. Miniature Bulldog